 If you live in America, you spend roughly 90% of your time indoors, according to the Environmental Protection Agency.
 Since the majority of the air you breathe is indoor air, it’s important that its quality is healthy.
-Thankfully, there are now helpful pieces of technology that can help you improve your indoor air quality.
+Chemical stress is the body’s response to exposure to harmful chemicals or pollutants.
+Thankfully, there are now helpful pieces of technology and many other ways to reduce chemical stress that can help you improve your indoor air quality.
 So what tech can you tap into?

 Air filtration technology or air cleaners help to improve indoor air quality by filtering the air to collect dust, according to D. J. Clements-Croome.
 The advantage of air cleaner technology is that it is effective in catching large dust particles which are mostly made of dead skin, small fibers and pet dander.